Antonio Pavanello

 Antonio Pavanello (/it/; born 13 October 1982) is an Italian former rugby union player.

-His preferred position was in the Second Row although he could also play equally well in the back row.
+His preferred position was as lock although he could also play equally well in the back row.

 He played for Benetton Treviso in the Pro14 competition and the European Heineken Cup.

-From 2015 Pavanello is named Director of Rugby for Benetton Treviso.
+On 16 December 2025 Pavanello has been elected as president of Benetton Rugby, for which he had previously served as sporting director since his retirement in 2015.

 Club career

 He began his career playing since youth level for Rugby Rovigo, making his first appearance in the Italian first division in 2002, aged 19.
 After five seasons at Rovigo, in 2005 he then transferred to Benetton Treviso, the main club of nearby city Treviso.
 Starting from the 2009–10 season, he was also made club captain in place of Benjamin De Jager; Pavanello has consequently held the honour of being both the last captain of Treviso competing in the Italian first division (2009–10) and leading his team into their first ever match for the Celtic League tournament (2010–11), a home game in which they defeated the Scarlets.